konnectors/libs/packages/cozy-clisk/docs/RequestInterceptor.md

 ### waitForRequestInterception

-Once you have defined an interception with a given `testRequest` label, you can wait for it to happen using the following from the pilot:
+Once you have defined an interception with a given `testRequest` identifier, you can wait for it to happen using the following from the pilot:

 ```javascript